The Last Prosecco: Financing

 Antonio Padovan said that The Last Prosseco did not receive public funding from any level of government, nor from producers of Prosecco itself.
-Nicola Fedrigoni stated that he and Valentina Zanella had spent years looking for a project would celebrate the Veneto region and its beauty with a compelling story, and accepted the draft screenplay without hesitation as soon as it was submitted.
-They quickly found support locally from the Treviso Film Commission, Chamber of Commerce, and the Marcha Trevigiana (March of Treviso) consortium of tourist promoters, as well as Otlav, NaturaSI, and the Masie Foundation.
+Nicola Fedrigoni stated that he and Valentina Zanella had spent years looking for a project that would celebrate the Veneto region and its beauty with a compelling story, and accepted the draft screenplay without hesitation as soon as it was submitted.
+They quickly found support locally from the Treviso Film Commission, the Chamber of Commerce, and the Marcha Trevigiana (March of Treviso) consortium of tourist promoters, as well as Otlav, NaturaSI, and the Masie Foundation.

 Filming

 Principal photography began on 17 October 2016 and was scheduled to end on 12 November.
 The film was shot in the Veneto's winemaking regions, particularly the Prosecco Hills in the Province of Treviso, which extend over more than 440 square kilometres.
 Shooting locations included Conegliano, Farra di Soligo, Revine Lago, Rolle, San Pietro di Feletto, Tarzo and Valdobbiadene, most of them key wine-producing towns and villages.
 Filming also took place in Treviso and Venice.

 In Conegliano, Villa Gera Amadio Maresio stood for the count's villa in exterior shots, while the Palazzo Minucci De Carlo in Vittorio Veneto served for interior shots.
 The count's vineyards were the Valdobbiadene vineyards of the Dalla Libera family, while the wine cellar is that of the Da Gigetto restaurant in Miane: 1600 wine labels that rest at a depth of 18 metres, around a well with spring water.
 Other restaurants and vineyards from the region also appear, including those of Angelo Bortolin (producer of Prosecco Docg).